Chingu-cohorts/voyage-wiki-chgmgt/Resources-FAQ.md

 ### What's Expected of Me?

-[Section 02.Understanding Your Obligations](https://github.com/Chingu-cohorts/voyage-wiki/wiki/Section-02.-Understanding-Your-Obligations) cover the expectation for Project Managers and Team Members in detail.
+Section [Understanding Your Obligations](ProjSetup-Your-Obligations) cover the expectation for Project Managers and Team Members in detail.
 However, keep in mind that **_consistency_**, **_participation_**, and **_commitment_** are key to your Voyage success.
 Maximizing your Voyage benefits will require that you are committed to consistent participation and a commitment  to being open and fair with your team mates.
 You are all together whether it be in success or failure.

 ### Where Can I Find More Information About this Voyage?